-Instructors: Robinson, Whaley

-Health Economics B: Read Less [-]

-PB HLTH 226C Economics of Population Health 3 Units

-Terms offered: Spring 2020, Spring 2017, Spring 2015 An introduction to the literature that suggests that the performance of a regional economy affects the health of the population it supports.
-Controversies in the theoretical and empirical literature are discussed.
-The implications of the work for public health practice are discussed.
-Economics of Population Health: Read More [+] Rules & Requirements

-Prerequisites: Graduate standing or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of lecture per week

-Additional Details

-Subject/Course Level: Public Health/Graduate

-Grading: Letter grade.
+Instructors: Robinson, Whaley Health Economics B: Read Less [-] PB HLTH 226C Economics of Population Health 3 Units Terms offered: Spring 2020, Spring 2017, Spring 2015 This course examines the economic theories and evidence underpinning population health interventions and policies.
+Topics include the economic evaluation of community and clinical preventive services, systemic population health management innovations, behavioral economics approaches, and policies targeting upstream social determinants of population health.
+A brief module on cost-effectiveness analysis is included.
+Economics of Population Health: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructors: Catalano, Dow Economics of Population Health: Read Less [-] PB HLTH 226D Global Health Economics 3 Units Terms offered: Spring 2019, Fall 2017, Fall 2015 This class is a survey of different health care systems in western and eastern Europe, the former Soviet Union, Canada, Japan, Taiwan, and China.
+Instructor: Dow Economics of Population Health: Read Less [-] PB HLTH 226D Global Health Economics 3 Units Terms offered: Spring 2019, Fall 2017, Fall 2015 This class is a survey of different health care systems in western and eastern Europe, the former Soviet Union, Canada, Japan, Taiwan, and China.
 Other countries will be added to meet the interests of students.
 The course examines the structure and financing of the health system in each country and assesses the effectiveness, efficacy, and equity of each systems.
 Students will make a presentation on a country's health system and write a paper.
 Global Health Economics: Read More [+] Rules & Requirements Prerequisites: Graduate standing and knowledge of health policy and consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructor: Scheffler

-Global Health Economics: Read Less [-]

-PB HLTH W226A Health Economics 3 Units

-Terms offered: Fall 2019, Fall 2018

-This online course provides an overview of the United States healthcare system using a microeconomic lens.
+Instructor: Scheffler Global Health Economics: Read Less [-] PB HLTH W226A Health Economics 3 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 This online course provides an overview of the United States healthcare system using a microeconomic lens.
 Students will be introduced to the microeconomic theory and empirical students that will deepen their understanding of how consumers, firms and the government influence healthcare expenditures (including its quantity and prices), healthcare quality, and patient health outcomes.
 These economic models will enable students to predict how changes in consumer behavior, the industrial organization of firms, and government policies affect healthcare and health outcomes.

-Health Economics: Read More [+] Rules & Requirements

-Prerequisites: Introduction to Health Policy and Management (PH W200E)

-Hours & Format

-Fall and/or spring: 8 weeks - 6 hours of web-based lecture per week

-Summer: 8 weeks - 6 hours of web-based lecture per week

-Online: This is an online course.
+Health Economics: Read More [+] Rules & Requirements Prerequisites: Introduction to Health Policy and Management (PH W200E) Hours & Format Fall and/or spring: 8 weeks - 6 hours of web-based lecture per week Summer: 8 weeks - 6 hours of web-based lecture per week Online: This is an online course.